DEFRA/water-abstraction-team/coding_conventions.md

 }
 ```

 Anytime an acronym is used in the naming of a private function this should be written in capital letters, such as `_convertToCSV()`.
+This also means we should never start a function name with an acronym as functions shouldn't start with capital letters.

 ## Top of .js files